The Claudette Sorel Piano Competition & Piano Fellows Program

-Now in its second year, the Piano Fellows program is designed for talented pianists (ages 15-18) who are serious about their craft and are looking for an intensive musical experience, but who may not yet be ready for the competition circuit.
-It is also an excellent way to prepare for college/conservatory auditions.
+We are excited to offer the Piano Fellows program in both an In-Person and Online format this year.
+Held in conjunction with the piano competition, the Fellows Program is designed for talented pianists (ages 15-18) who are serious about their craft and are looking for an intensive musical experience, but who may not yet be ready for the competition circuit.
+It is also an excellent way to prepare for a college/conservatory audition.
+There is NO FEE to participate as a Piano Fellow.